JeremyRand/namecoin.org/_posts/2021-05-31-transaction-queue-for-namecoin-core.md

 One unique element in Namecoin is the extensive use of time-dependent transactions.
 This is comparatively rare in Bitcoin.
 Either you want to send money or you don't want to send money, but the "when" is usually ASAP.
 However, in Namecoin, it's pretty common to, for instance, want to renew a name *when* it's close to expiring, or register a name *when* its `NAME_NEW` input has matured.

 Historically, this has been a bit of an annoyance.
-Transactions can only* be broadcast if they have a good chance of making it into the next block, and not all transactions are intended to be broadcast immediately.
+Transactions can only[1] be broadcast if they have a good chance of making it into the next block, and not all transactions are intended to be broadcast immediately.
 The way users had to deal with it, then, was to manually keep track of what transactions they wanted broadcast and when.

 This isn't suitable.
 It's bad enough for direct users, but it also makes writing auxilliary software a pain, since the obligation will fall upon it to manage a lot of state.
 For example, the old name management GUI had to have a series of undocumented internal hooks into the wallet database.